farmountain/Codex_Boaster/docs/solution.md

 `build_test_cycle` function encapsulates the round‑trip from code generation to testing and reflexion.

+Each step is logged to HipCortex so that the AUREUS reflexion loop can analyse failures and propose new builder instructions.
+This chain‑of‑thought history is available in the dashboard via the *ReasoningPanel* component.

 The frontend polls `/test_results` and `/improvement_suggestion` to provide live feedback during the build process.